 Course structure & delivery

-This is a 60 credit postgraduate course consisting of two units that run from September through to September.
+This is a 60 credit postgraduate course consisting of two units.

 Unit | Credits | Level | |